Not-adam1/Not-adam1/README.md

 - 👀 I’m interested in ... wb development
 - 🌱 I’m currently learning ... mainly javascript and css (i already know quite a lot of html)
 - 💞️ I’m looking to collaborate on ... uhhhh... nothing🤐
-- 📫 How to reach me ... comment on my post
+- 📫 How to reach me ... comment on my post (idk if its possible im new😅)
 - 😄 Pronouns: ... idk
 - ⚡ Fun fact: ... idk